Swimming and recreational water sports are popular and safe activities in the Redlands Coast.

 - continue to monitor the site until it is safe to swim.

-When enjoying waterways on Redlands Coast it’s important to be aware of water quality issues.
-Sometimes certain activities may not be recommended as they could pose a health risk.
 There are two types of recreation in our waterways – primary contact is any activity where the whole body or face is frequently immersed in water, while secondary contact refers to activities where only the limbs are regularly wet and ingesting water is unlikely.

 Temporary Warning Signage